enkidevs/curriculum/CSS/HTML/hypertext-markup-language.md

       external link</a>.</p>
 </body>
 ```
 The part of the HTML that is not *displayed* by the browser, but helps it decide *how* to display the content inside the body is called **header**.
-It usually contains information such as the title of the webpage displayed in the browser's tab or the page's characters encoding[1]:
+It usually contains information such as the title of the web page displayed in the browser's tab or the page's characters encoding[2]:
 ```html
 <html>
 <head>